MegaaDev/MegaaDev/README.md

 - **DevOps:** I'm on a journey to learn and implement DevOps practices.
 - **System Design:** Keen interest in System design and constantly trying to do the best practices.
 - **UI/UX Design:** I'm passionate about creating beautiful user interfaces, and I'll be sharing some of my design
+- Next JS, Nest, Spring boot, Redis and multiple other tools